mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 **Games to study other subjects**

-There are extensive studies on game making to learn other subjects which are covered in the review.
-A key one carried out the Kafai one of the authors.
-Cross-curricular projects are a potential way to overcome limits in time devoted to computing.
-Many teachers will attest that to truly understand a subject you can should try to teach it.
-Tasking students with making games that teach a key piece of the curriculum is one way of encouraging deepen understanding of subject matter.
+When students are tasked with making games that teach a key concepts of another subject it requires them to gain a deep understanding of that area.
+Kafai's review covered studies on game making to aid maths, biology, chemistry and language development.
+Cross-curricular projects are also a potential way to overcome limits in time devoted to computing.

 **Developing Social and 21st Century Skills**

-Games are perfect projects.
-Thus game making suits project-based learning.
-We can draw on research that outlines the benefits of that approach.
-In previous chapter the inclusive possibilities of design and project-focused computing were summarised.
-These include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage peer feedback and reflection project iterative support and a mastery approach, supporting challenging goals encouraging self regulation and structured guidance for goal setting.

 These potential benefits align closely with a concept called 21st Century Skills.
 The term 21st Century Skills is used quite flexibly in educational research but there is broad understanding that they cover skills like social skills, self reflection, cultural awareness and a range of technical abilities that allow participation in information society.
 Skill which are suited to be developed via collaborative environment.